carlosganzerla/cl-sqs/README.md

 Response headers:

 - `Message-Id`: The id of the message on the database.
 - `Message-Md5`.
-The MD5 hash of the payload,
+The MD5 hash of the payload.
 - `Message-Timestamp`: The creation time stamp of the message on the persistence medium.
 Use this to assert ordering if desired.